Table of Contents

 - Wait for questions from the emergency dispatcher (do not hang up immediately once all information has been provided).

 Self-protection and protection of others

-One of the most important principles of first-aid: self-protection.
+One of the most important principles of 1st-aid is self-protection.
 A rescue worker should never put their own life at risk by putting themselves in dangerous situations.
 If their own safety is ensured (or if they are not in danger), the injured person must be removed from the dangerous area (protection of others).

 With the Rautek maneuver, the patient is grabbed from behind under the arms, one of the patient’s arms is held against their chest and the forearm is held by the left and right hand of the rescue worker.
 This allows the responder to pull the injured person with relative stability.